thinkingboxmedia/vue-stage/README.md

 ## Extending

-In cases where using the provided `<Stage />` component is undesireable (i.e. when not using Vue Router), this can be easily factored into your own component.
+In cases where using the provided `<Stage />` component is undesirable (i.e. when not using Vue Router), this can be easily factored into your own component.
 In it's most minimal form `vue-stage` requires this structure:

 ```html
 <template>